The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 - Surplus: +250 kcal/day → +2.5 kg in 3 months → overweight.
 With a digital scale, this risk disappears.

-What about treats?
-Keep them under 10% of daily calories.
+- Limit treats → keep them under 10% of daily calories.

-From Scraps to Science: A Timeline
+From Scraps to Precision Feeding

 - Ancient Rome: Varro recommended meat & barley bread.